The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Monica documents her love for wool, knitting and spinning.
 It’s has been her passion for quite a while and she enjoys sharing her knowledge and spreading it around to the world.

-What We Love: Monica shares her journey of spinning yarn and knitting.
-Although Monica is not currently updating her blog there is plenty of lovely projects and posts to browse.
+I Love: Monica shares her journey of spinning yarn and knitting.
+Although Monica isn’t updating her blog there are lovely projects and posts to browse.

 Bogga is originally from Iceland and lives in France.
 She has been blogging about her interests, ideas, and thoughts to spread her knowledge and help people be inspired in the world of handicrafts.